Getting Started with the Ecommerce APIs¶

 Test the APIs using the Sandbox environment.
 Sandbox uses the following base URLs:

-Next, try printing a Parcel Select label using PB Standard as the carrier.
+Next, try printing a Parcel Select label using PB Delivery as the carrier.
 See this example.

 For details on carriers, see Carriers.
 For the sequence of operations to ship a parcel, see the Shipping Workflow.